 A record number of 952 students graduated from Highlands and its centers, with 438 earning their diplomas in Las Vegas.
 Of these graduates, 52 percent earned bachelor’s degrees and 48 percent completed master’s degrees.

-“It’s important to take risks, follow through, listen and allow yourself to try new things because challenges create opportunities,” George “It’s also important to have seasoned mentors who care about you and will help you gather your spiritual medicine for your life journey.
+“It’s important to take risks, follow through, listen and allow yourself to try new things because challenges create opportunities,” said George, who delivered this year’s main campus commencement address.
+“It’s also important to have seasoned mentors who care about you and will help you gather your spiritual medicine for your life journey.
 Don’t be afraid to ask for advice.”

 George told the graduates to be proud of who they are and where they come from – something she said strengthened her throughout life from growing up on the Navajo reservation in Red Valley, Arizona to directing a White House initiative on tribal higher education to leading Diné College since 2011.